trillek-team/trillek-computer/README.md

 - Present flag (Read byte): At offset 0,there is a byte that always read 0xFF if a device is plugged in these slot
 - Device Type register (Read byte): At offset 1, there is a byte that gives information about the device type (see Device Type list section)
-- Device Builder ID register (Read word) : At offset 2, there is word that gives the Builder ID of the device (see know Device Builder list section)
+- Device Builder ID register (Read dword) : At offset 2, there is dword that gives the Builder ID of the device (see know Device Builder list section)
-- Device ID register (Read word) : At offset 4, there is a word that fives the Device ID.
+- Device ID register (Read byte) : At offset 6, there is a byte that gives the Device ID.
 The tuple {Builder ID, Device ID} defines a unique device.
 This information can be used to allow the software know what device is plugged and how should use it.
+- Device Revision register (Read byte) : At offset 7, there is a byte that gives the Device Revision.
+It's expected that higher revision are backwards compatible , adding new features or fixing bugs in previous revisions.
-- CMD register (Write word) : At offset 6, there is a word that writing to it, sends a command to the device.
+- CMD register (Write word) : At offset 8, there is a d that writing to it, sends a command to the device.
 The command list is dependent of the device, and is showed in the device specs.
 There is a few universal commands listed in Device commands section.
-- A, B, C, D, E registers (Read/Write word every one) : Begin at offset 8, there is five word registers that are used to send values with the commands and receive status/error or other stuff from the devices.
+- A, B, C, D, E registers (Read/Write word every one) : Begin at offset 10, there is five word registers that are used to send values with the commands and receive status/error or other stuff from the devices.

-To know how many devices are plugged to the computer, you only need to read the first byte of the 32 address and count one more for every byte being 0xFF.
+To know how many devices are plugged to the computer, you only need to read the first byte of the 32 addresses and count one more for every byte being 0xFF.

 **NOTE FOR USERS**: This is nearly the same stuff that does the original Notch's DCPU-16, but being memory mapped instead of being special magic instructions.
+Each device have his own set registers.
+The device at slot 0 have this registers at 0x110000, and A register is at 0x11000A; device 8 have his registers at 0x110800, and BuildID register is at 0x110802; etc...

 #### Device Class values